+Figure B.1 – Spatiotemporal plot for example test scene set

 Appendix I Sample informed consent form

 (This appendix does not form an integral part of this Recommendation.)

 This Appendix presents a sample of an informed consent form.
 The underlined words in bold are intended to be replaced with the appropriate values (e.g., a person's name, phone number, organization name).